Nartben7788/Nartben7788/README.md

 ### Hi there 👋
+I am Benjamin,
+An aspiring software engineer and computer science student at Kibo School.
+Seasoned in tackling complex technical challenges with creativity and precision.
+Specialized in backend  development, adept at leveraging diverse technologies to build scalable and high-performance applications.
+Committed to continuous improvement and passionate about pushing the boundaries of what's possible in software engineering.
+Ready to bring a unique blend of technical expertise, innovative thinking, and collaborative spirit to drive impactful projects forward.

 - 🔭 I’m currently working on building a web based car rental platform
 - 👯 I’m looking to collaborate on any software project